rucdatascience/CPU_GPU_project/README.md

 ## Graph data structures & algorithms

-RucGraph is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs) to store graphs in GPU memory.
+RucGraph is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs)、GPU Packed Memory Array (GPMA) to store graphs in GPU memory.

 More diversified functions, such as using Adjacency Lists in GPU memory, is now under development.